 Figure 1.
 Growth of Eucalyptus tereticornis trees exposed to warming and drought.
-Trees were either exposed to ambient Tair (“A”, blue) or warming of +3 oC (“W”, red), and either well-watered (“Wet”, solid points) or drought conditions (“Dry”, open points).
+Trees were either exposed to ambient Tair (“A”, blue) or warming of +3 oC (“W”, red), and either a well-watered control (“Con”, solid points) or drought conditions (“Dry”, open points).
 Stem diameter (a) was measured at 65-cm height, and height reflects total stem length (b).
 Total leaf area was directly measured on three dates (c) and stem volume was calculated from diameter measurements along the stem of each tree (d).
 The vertical dashed line denotes when CO2 and H2O flux measurements began.
 Points reflect the mean, error bars denote 1SEM (n = 6 until Feb 2014, when the drought treatment began and n = 3).

 Figure 2.
 Summary of measured CO2 and H2O fluxes for twelve Eucalyptus tereticornis trees exposed to ambient (A) or warmed (W) air temperatures in 2013 and 2014.
-All trees were maintained in well-water conditions (Wet) until mid-Feb, when half of the trees were subjected to a soil drydown (Dry).
+All trees were maintained in control well-water conditions (Con) until mid-Feb, when half of the trees were subjected to a soil drydown (Dry).
 We show weekly averages of the measured daily net C uptake (a) and the sum of net C uptake for the two measurement periods (pre-drought, drought; b).
 We also show weekly averages of the measured daily net H2O loss to transpiration (c) and the H2O loss to transpiration summed across the two measurement periods (d).
 In (a) and (c), lines reflect the mean and shaded areas reflect the standard error.
 The dotted vertical lines in (b) and (d) separate the pre-drought (left) and drought periods (right).
 These plots reflect >580,000 individual flux measurements at 15-minute resolution.

 Figure 3.
-Biomass components at final harvest for twelve Eucalyptus tereticornis trees exposed to ambient (A) or warmed (W) air temperatures and either well-watered conditions (Wet) or a soil drydown treatment (Dry).
+Biomass components at final harvest for twelve Eucalyptus tereticornis trees exposed to ambient (A) or warmed (W) air temperatures and either control well-watered conditions (Con) or a soil drydown treatment (Dry).
 Note that these data reflect grams of dry mass.
 Each of the measured biomass components (a) reflects the mean of three trees per treatment, the error bars reflect the standard error of the total measured mass.
 The root mass ratio (b) reflects the sum of coarse and fine roots relative to total tree mass.
 Warming reduced the root mass ratio, while the drought treatment increased root mass ratio in the ambient temperature treatment only.
 The root mass ratio interaction primarily follows the response of fine roots, although stem wood and coarse roots also contributed.

 Figure 4.
 Soil volumetric water content and predawn leaf water potential (Ψpd) for twelve Eucalyptus tereticornis trees exposed to ambient (A) or warmed (W) air temperatures.
-All trees were maintained in well-water conditions (Wet) until mid-Feb, when half of the trees were subjected to a soil drydown (Dry).
+All trees were maintained in control well-water conditions (Con) until mid-Feb, when half of the trees were subjected to a soil drydown (Dry).
 We show daily averages of the measured volumetric water content in surface soils (~0.1-m-depth; a), an intermediate depth (~0.5-m-depth; b), and in deep soils just above the hard layer of partially cemented manganese nodules (~1-m-depth; c).
+The horizontal dashed line reflects the volumetric water content at which soil matric potential drops to -1.5 MPa.
 We also show leaf Ψpd measured throughout the drydown (d).
 Points reflect the mean and error bars reflect the standard error (n = 6 or 3).
 Note that Ψpd was moderate in all treatments.